Review these questions and answers to learn about University IT's cloud strategy and transition of the StanfordWho directory to the cloud.

 - The ability to search the Stanford directory by keyword topics.
 This allows you to search for Stanford colleagues by area of work or specialty.

-- Your visible Stanford Profiles (Community Academic Profiles, or CAP) photo.
+- Visible Stanford Profiles (Community Academic Profiles, or CAP) photos.
 For those who do not have a visible Stanford Profile photo, you will see a Stanford stock image.

-Additional enhancements will be rolled out over time, including changes that the cloud provider, Rimeto, may introduce.
+Additional enhancements will be rolled out over time, including changes that the cloud provider may introduce.

 What options do I have with my personal data?